ethereum/ethereum-org-website/src/content/nft/index.md

 Ultimately owning the real thing is as valuable as the market makes it.
 The more a piece of content is screen-grabbed, shared, and generally used the more value it gains.

 Owning the verifiably real thing will always have more value than not.

+#### Scarcity {#scarcity}

+The creator of an NFT is ultimately who decides the scarcity of a given asset being minted.
+Just because all NFTs have unique identifiers, does not mean all token representations have the same scarcity.

+For example, consider a ticket to a sporting event.
+Just as the organizer of an event can chose how many tickets to sell, the creator of an NFT can decide how many replicas exist.
+Sometimes these are exact replicas, such as 5000 General Admission tickets.
+Sometimes several are minted that are very similar, but each slightly different, such as a ticket with an assigned seat.
+In another case, the creator may want to create an NFT where only one is minted as a special rare collectible.

+In all of these cases, each NFT would still have a unique identifier (like a bar code on a traditional "ticket"), with only one owner.
+The intended scarcity of the NFT matters, and is up to the creator.
+A creator may intend to make each NFT completely unique in order to create scarcity, or have reasons to produce several thousand replicas.
+Remember, this information is all public.

 <Divider />